 Oakway Academy uses a tiered approach to supporting children with special educational needs and disability.
 This approach ensures that we match strategy to child to ensure that we best meet the needs of each individual.

 What support will there be for my child’s overall wellbeing?

 The school will keep in close contact with you about your child’s overall wellbeing.
 To support the development of positive behaviours and friendship groups we have Young Leaders and lunchtime clubs to support all children in building friendships.
 We also have ‘worry eaters’ for children to write down any concerns they have about any aspect of their school life.
 We use our Personal Development Curriculum to ensure that all children are listened to and we have a School Council for children to share their views and ideas.
 Pastoral needs are discussed in fortnightly welfare meetings and impact of interventions is reviewed accordingly.
-We offer a range of interventions including:

 - 1:1 Theraplay with parents/carers